etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 Things are coming and humanity is in danger!
 In this talk I will share the frightening vision of what awaits us in the coming years.

-The structure of this talk is as follows.

 The Things
 ==========